-With this easy to follow step by step tutorial and video, learn how to hang shiplap on mobile home walls for that rustic farmhouse charm look.
+With this easy to follow step by step tutorial and video, learn how to install shiplap wood on walls in a mobile home for that rustic farmhouse charm look.

 Shiplap has become a very popular choice for finishing interior walls.
 It gives any home that rustic farmhouse charm feels for a low cost.
-There are several rooms in our home that we have already hung shiplap on the wall of, including the living room and dining room.
+There are several rooms in our home that we have already hung shiplap wood on the wall, including the living room and dining room.

-This tutorial will give you the steps that you need to know how to hang shiplap on mobile home walls for your home.
+This tutorial will give you the steps that you need to know how to install shiplap boards on walls for your home.
 At the very end of this post, I share the video tutorial.

 Installing shiplap boards inside the home horizontally, can help carry the eye around the room, making it feel larger.
 When installed vertically, it can help make a room feel larger by emphasizing the height of a wall.

 What is the Difference Between Shiplap and Tongue and Groove

 The difference between shiplap and tongue and groove boards is how the grooves are cut on the top and bottom edge of the boards.
 In general, shiplap boards have a groove cut where the boards rest on top of each other and overlap.
 Tongue and groove boards join together and interlock.